jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/03-CloudIngest.md

 At present, encryption and access control is not a requirement for the data.

-The team will find the following resources in the WhatTheHack lab subscription.
+The team will find the following resources in the hack lab subscription.

 ### Caladan Resources